Girl-Code-It/Girl-Code-It-Website-Frontend/Contributing.md

 # Contribution is fun! :green_heart:

-With your contribution, we can create a comprehensive mathematical tool that may potentially aid millions of people who wanna do competitive programming in JavaScript for years to come.
 In order to make a hassle-free environment, I implore you all (_while contributing_) to follow the instructions mentioned below!

 Happy Contributing :slightly_smiling_face: